mehulagg/gitlab/doc/administration/auth/ldap/ldap-troubleshooting.md

 The user can do either of these steps [in their profile](../../../user/profile/index.md#access-your-user-profile) or an administrator can do it.

+#### "Undefined method" and "projects limit" errors

+Errors such as `Undefined method provider for nil:nilclass` `Projects limit can't be blank` or
+`Projects limit is not a number` indicate that a limit or restriction is activate, but an associated field contains no data.
+Check your **Settings > General >  Account and limit ** or **Sign-up restrictions** pages, for example the **Default projects limit** or ** Allowed domains for sign-ups** fields and ensure that a relevant value is configured.

 #### Debug LDAP user filter

 [`ldapsearch`](#ldapsearch) allows you to test your configured